Weldybox-en/Luciole_mini_master_v1/README.md

 # Luciole_mini_slave_v1

 Luciole is an RGB controller controlled though WIFI.
 No need extra applications because the board carry a Webserver.
 Luciole has multiple operating mode in addition to the basics functionalities that you can find in a classic RGB controller.
-The goal with this board is to provide and very simple way to control RGB LED for a very low price.
+The goal with this board is to provide and very simple and lowcost way to control RGB LED.

-The Luciole_mini_slave_v1 is simpler than the master one.
-In fact, it just need to wait for informations sent from the master and use them to command each LEDs.
+The Luciole_mini_master_v1 is very important.
+It work like the luciole classic, but each time he change his colors, he will send messages to any slaves that listen to the same channel thanks to an NRF24 module.

 <p  align="center">
 <a href="https://www.tindie.com/stores/julfi/?ref=offsite_badges&utm_source=sellers_julfi&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>
 </p>

-<p align="center"><i>Overview of the board that i sell with this code.</i></p>
+<p align="center"><i>Overview of the board that i <b>will</b> sell with this code.</i></p>
 <p align="center">
   <img src="https://imgur.com/SNt15PF.jpg" width="500">
 </p>